JuiceDollar/smartContracts/README.md

 1. dEURO (stablecoin) was renamed to JUSD
 2. nDEPS (native pool shares) was renamed to JUICE
 3. Currency denomination changed from EUR to USD
-4. EUR-based stablecoin bridges replaced with USDC bridge template
+4. EUR-based stablecoin bridges replaced with StartUSD genesis token
 5. DEPSWrapper contract removed (no longer needed with JUICE as native token)
 6. Target deployment changed from Ethereum mainnet to Citrea testnet

 Note: The underlying technical architecture was inherited from dEURO, which included: OpenZeppelin V5 ERC20, ERC165, ERC3009, 2% issuance fee, valuation factor of 5, restricted minter permissions, and savings module without lock-up period.

 ## Stablecoin Bridges
 The dEURO protocol supported bridges to EUR-based stablecoins (EURT, EURC, VEUR, EURS).
-For JuiceDollar, these have been replaced with a USDC bridge template.
+For JuiceDollar, these have been replaced with the StartUSD genesis token for protocol bootstrapping.

 **Current bridge:**
-- USDC (Circle USD)
+- StartUSD (SUSD) - Genesis bootstrap token with 10,000 supply

-Additional USD stablecoin bridges can be added by following the USDC configuration template in `scripts/deployment/config/stablecoinBridgeConfig.ts`.
+Additional USD stablecoin bridges can be added by following the StartUSD configuration in `scripts/deployment/config/flashbotsConfig.ts`.

 ## Front-end gateway
 The frontend gateway system allows smart contract interactions through referral gateways, rewarding frontend providers with commissions paid by JUICE holders.
 This functionality was inherited from dEURO.